ansible/ansible/docsite/README.md

 such as link references, you may install sphinx and build the documentation by running `make viewdocs` from the `ansible/docsite` directory.

-To include module documentation you'll need to run `make webdocs` at the top level of the repository.
+To include module documentation you'll need to run `make htmldocs` at the top level of the repository.
 The generated html files are in docsite/htmlout/.

 If you do not want to learn the reStructuredText format, you can also [file issues] about